Steven11q/re-command/README.md

 This is a fork that has been modified to reflect the changes I made to get it to run properly on my machine.
-I have also modified it to use Streamrip for stability I have removed the last FM functionality
+I have also modified it to use Streamrip for stability And to call beets to import your library
+I have removed the last FM functionality

 IE: This one works, but probably not well